shelepuginivan/hakutest/docs/index.md

           text: Hakutest handbook
           link: /handbook/getting-started

+featuresBefore:
+    title: Features
+    caption: Here are just a few of them

 features:
     - title: Peak performance
       details: Hakutest is capable of checking multiple solutions in milliseconds and even microseconds!